1 9 7 0 – 1 9 8 4 (UK)

 Lindsay Anderson’s 1972 production of David Storey’s Home, with John Gielgud and Ralph Richardson, was set in a mental asylum, though this fact only emerged as the story progressed.
 The hugely challenging message was that the delusions of the psychologically unwell were not so different to those of the broader population.

-The star of Abigail’s Party, Alison Steadman, also appeared in a frank and harrowing 1975 play entitled Through The Night as Christine Potts, who undergoes an unexpected mastectomy and struggles to cope with the aftermath and the deficiencies of her post-operative care.
+The star of Abigail’s Party, Alison Steadman, also appeared in the hilarious 1976 play Nuts In May and a frank and harrowing 1975 play entitled Through The Night as Christine Potts, who undergoes an unexpected mastectomy and struggles to cope with the aftermath and the deficiencies of her post-operative care.